e97m/data-structures-and-algorithms/class10_stack_and_queue/README.md

 **Author:** Emad Almajdalawi

-**Date:** 30/03/2022
+**Date:** 3/4/2022

-**Application Vesrsion:** 0.3.0
+**Application Vesrsion:** 0.4.0

 **Python Verstion:** 3.9.5

 **poetry Vesrsion:** 1.1.13

+**pytest verstion:**  7.1.1

 ## Overview:
 This application creates stacks and queues, and let you modify them using stack_and_aueue.py file.
-And in animal_shelter.py file it ctreats a queue for dos and another for cats, then dequeue the oldest animal if it is requwsted.
+And  animal_shelter.py file  ctreats a queue for dos and another for cats, then dequeue the oldest animal if it is requwsted.
+And brackets.py test brackets in any string.

 <br>